-PO Box 6080,
+PO Box 6080

 Morgantown, WV 26506-6080,

-There are currently many ADA cases in courts throughout the country which may affect your rights and responsibilities under the ADA.
+There are currently many ADA cases in courts throughout the country that may affect your rights and responsibilities under the ADA.
 The Rehabilitation Act of 1973, as well as state employment laws, also has provisions regarding the reasonable accommodation requirements of employers.
 In addition, if you are subject to a collective bargaining agreement or a workers compensation claim, there may be specific issues regarding your seizures which are not covered in this fact sheet.
 For specific legal advice, consult a local attorney.